 The stadium project is fully underway with hundreds of laborers already working on the site.
 The concrete footings for the massive structure are already being set and cement being poured for foundational concrete.
 The site’s activity continues to increase as the funding has been finalized and funds flowing.

 Just last week, NFL Owners approved the Raiders stadium plan, as did the LVSA, clearing all but one hurdle on the project.
 Yet to be determined is the team’s plans for parking.
 Clark County regulations would require 16,250 spaces for the 65,000-seat facility.
-That requirement can be waived by the County Commission, and sources continue to tell the Las Vegas Raiders Report the team is close to several deals to secure more than enough parking to address concerns.
+That requirement can be waived by the County Commission, and sources continue to tell the Silver and Black Today the team is close to several deals to secure more than enough parking to address concerns.

 The stadium is expected to be ready for the 2020 season for both the Raiders and UNLV football program.